-Lastly, the remaining balance goes towards your insurance cover.
-As per the Insurance Regulatory and Development Authority of India, the lock-in period of ULIP is 5 years.
-Thus, you cannot redeem your principal amount with interest before 5 years.
+As per the Insurance Regulatory and Development Authority of India (IRDAI), the lock-in period of ULIP is 5 years.
+This means you cannot redeem your ULIP investments, that is the principal amount with interest before 5 years.

 As per your ability to handle investment risk and financial needs, you can choose to allocate a part of your principal amount to the following fund types: